walkandride/H1B-ViSA-Project/README.md

 2016 | Tanzania | 2 | 140 | 21
 2016 | Togo | 1 | 129 | 21

 > Interesting footnote.
-An initial investigation revealed that in 2011 there were no approved H1-B visas.
+An initial investigation revealed that in 2011 there were no H1-B visa applicants.
 This does not seem correct.
-Since the h1b_petitions table does not have the immigrant's country of origin, we have to infer this information from the h1b_nationality table.
-This table shows the number of H1-B applicants by nationality.
-A closer look revealed that there were, in fact, zero H1-B applicants in 2011.
+A closer at both the source table, stage_nationality, and truth table, h1b_nationality, in fact, shows zero H1-B applicants in 2011.
 A startling find that spurred more questions.

 ---

-#### Countries whose happiness index > than US
+#### Countries whose happiness index is greater than the US
 Identify those countries that applied for H1-B Visas whose happiness index is greater than that of the United States.

        SELECT